rodrigo-web-developer/many-to-one-problem/README.md

 - Clone repository
 - Open solution in Visual Studio
 - Create a Postgres Database
-- Set connection string in "nhibernate.cfg.xml" file
+- Set connection string in "hibernate.cfg.xml" file
 - Run application
 - See the console output for the Query